galaxyproject/training-material/news/_posts/2024-02-29-new-gmod-topic.md

 ## Current State

 As such we've created a new topic to help aggregate all of the GMOD related material together.
-This currently includes tutorials on the use of JBrowse, Apollo, InterMine, and more!
+This currently includes tutorials on the use of [JBrowse](/training-material/topics/gmod/#st-jbrowse1), [Apollo](/training-material/topics/gmod/#st-apollo2), [InterMine](/training-material/topics/gmod/#st-intermine), and [MAKER](/training-material/topics/gmod/#st-maker)!

 For teachers, tag based topics now support a second level of organisation, in 'subtopics'.
 We've used that to add a new topic, using subtopics to organise each GMOD component.